 B-25J-25-NC 44-30861 was delivered on March 5, 1945 as one of the many late war production B-25s that was allotted to the Training Command in the United States.

 She was first assigned to the multi-engine transition base at Douglas AAF, Arizona where she served out the war attached to the 3014th Base Unit.
 In early 1946 she was assigned to Chanute AAF, Illinois where B-25s were still being used for crew training.
-In l951 she was attached to the 3650th Inspector Generals Wing first at Hancock Field then Sampson AFB, New York.
+In 1951 she was attached to the 3650th Inspector Generals Wing first at Hancock Field then Sampson AFB, New York.
 Duties were for transport and administrative functions at the time.
-After converted to a TB-25N at Birmingham, Alabama in early l954 she was reassigned to Lackland AFB where she was attached to the 3700th Military Intelligence Wing.
-At Lackland she was used as both a proficiency aircraft and as a staff and command transport.
+After being converted to a TB-25N at Birmingham, Alabama, in early 1954 she was reassigned to Lackland AFB where she was attached to the 3700th Military Intelligence Wing.
+At Lackland she was used as both a proficiency aircraft and as staff and command transport.
 She served out her remaining active duty time at Lackland AFB and was retired to Davis-Monthan AFB, Arizona for storage in December 1958.

 Serial Number: 44-30861

 NAA Mfg.
 Number: 108-34136

 Owner: Wings Museum

 Location: Balcombe, Sussex